Lloyd D. Jackson Square: Retailers and amenities

-Inside the mall are two food courts, the Food Festival and the Market Court.
-The latter leads to the back-end of the Hamilton Farmer's Market.
+Previously, the mall had two food courts: the Food Festival and the Market Court.
+The former shut down with the closure of the City Centre, and the latter leads to the back-end of the Hamilton Farmer's Market.
 Many stores, restaurants and a six-screen movie theatre operated by Landmark Cinemas are included in the mall's inventory.
 The complex is also connected to the Sheraton Hamilton Hotel, TD Coliseum, Hamilton Convention Centre/Ellen Fairclough Building, Hamilton City Centre, and Hamilton Public Library Central Branch.

 The mall is also equipped with elevators, escalators, public washrooms, a lost & found department and an underground parking lot with a 1300 vehicle capacity and available EV charging stations that can be accessed by two entrance/exits, one on King Street West and the other on Bay Street North.

 Office component

 The Lloyd D. Jackson Square complex includes four office buildings that are directly attached to the mall.
 100 King Street West (formerly Stelco Tower) and 1 James Street North (formerly the Bank of Montreal Pavilion) are located at the East end of the complex, the Robert Thomson Building (110 King Street West) is located in the centre, and 120 King Street West (formerly the Standard Life Centre) is located at the West end.

 100 King Street West is the tallest of the four office buildings in the Jackson Square complex.